Global Histories of Drugs: Why, and what next?

 Professor Phil Withington (University of Sheffield), Principal Investigator on the HERA funded project 'Intoxicating Spaces: The Impact of New Intoxicants on Urban Spaces in Europe, 1600–1850' (2019-2021).

-The event has been organised by the Centre for the Social History of Health and Healthcare (CSHHH) Glasgow at the University of Strathclyde and the University of Wisconsin-Madison.
+The event was organised by the Centre for the Social History of Health and Healthcare (CSHHH) Glasgow at the University of Strathclyde and the University of Wisconsin-Madison.

 The generous support of the Wellcome Trust is gratefully acknowledged by all those who have participated in this project; www.wellcome.ac.uk